Jūjika no Rokunin: Antagonists

 The main antagonist of the manga and Uruma's archenemy who is the leader of the group of bullies who tormented him in their childhoods.
 Kyou sets himself apart as completely apathetic, cruel, and psychopathic compared to the other four.
 He is a talented person who has passed the prefectural preparatory school with a perfect score and aspires to the medical school, but he continues to bully Uruma by calling him "Experiment A" how much he should bully Shun Uruma to commit suicide.
 He is the earliest to notice Shun Uruma's revenge and is said to seem to enjoy his revenge.
 After the death of the bullies, it is revealed that he amassed a cult called the Revolution Club with many followers.He later had Uruma and Jun play a match that led to the deaths of Kaname, Kakeru, and Shun Uruma Sr. before escaping with Andou, Jun, and Momoki.
 5 years later, Kyou has longer hair and his scar is healed with his cult now growing in numbers.
 Later in the manga, it is shown that he and Uruma had been friends before they played a game called the "choking game" where a person chokes the other player do induce a near-death experience, which caused Kyou to become who he is today.
+Later he dies in agony at the hands of Uruma.